inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 > Note: Along this RFC configuration variables are prefixed with `RDM_`, this means that custom fields are being added to _records_.
 However, the same configuration variables will be available in communities and will be used then adding custom fields to them.
 Namely, `COMMUNITIES_CUSTOM_FIELDS` and `COMMUNITIES_CUSTOM_FIELDS_UI`.

-### Defining custom fields for an instance.
+### Defining custom fields for an instance

 The first step to add custom fields is to define/configure them.
 The instance administrator will change the configuraiton variables `RDM_CUSTOM_FIELDS` and `RDM_CUSTOM_FIELDS_UI` in the `invenio.cfg` configuration file.
 The following example shows only the configuration needed to **enable the custom field** in the data model not how to display them.
-This second part will be explained in the [Rendering widgets for custom fields in a form.](#rendering-widgets-for-custom-fields-in-a-form) section.
+This second part will be explained in the [Rendering widgets for custom fields in a form](#rendering-widgets-for-custom-fields-in-a-form) section.

 ```python
 NAMESPACES = {